tlokeshkumar/tlokeshkumar.github.io/_posts/2020-06-14-content-filtering-recommender-systems.md

 Explicit feedback requires users to provide a certain rating by evaluating the documents which the user might not always be interested.
 Implicit feedback is the user's interest inferred by observing the user's actions, which is convenient for the user but difficult to interpret and analyse algorithmically.

-Explicit feedback is might not be a good choice because users may have to rate the items which they may be reluctant.
-Moreover, their ratings expire quickly.
+Explicit feedback might not be a good choice because users may have to rate the items which they may be reluctant to do so, in the first place.
+Moreover, their ratings generally expire quickly.
 This means that the user's interests are dynamic and just because he rated a book well doesn't mean that he would always be reading similar books for the rest of his life.
 So it's advantageous to learn user model from implicit feedback (observing user actions).

 Another issue to tackle is the **availability of negative examples**.
 Say a user reads a book for a considerable amount of time.
 This is a strong indication that the user is interested in the book (positive example).
-Users ignoring the links to the documents or reading for documents for can be seen as a hint that he may not be interested.
-There is no strong evidence whatsoever to assert the same because he could have ignored the link to look at it back later or haven't noticed at all, he could have read documents for a short duration because it could be similar to other documents he has seen previously, but still, him being interested in the topic. **Therefore including potential negative examples can end up making modelling the user very much difficult, so we must model the user only with sure positive examples.**
+Users ignoring the links to the documents or reading a document for a short span can be seen as a hint that he may not be interested.
+There is no strong evidence whatsoever to assert the same because he could have ignored the link to look at it later or haven't noticed at all.
+He could have read documents for a short duration because it could be similar to other documents he has seen previously, but still, him being interested in the topic. **Therefore including potential negative examples can end up making modelling the user very much difficult, so we must model the user only with sure positive examples.**

-Ok, now that we understood the basics of feedback based user modelling in recommender systems, we can discuss one simple way to model the user who is navigating your book store.
+Ok, now that we understood the basics of feedback based user modelling in recommender systems, we can discuss one simple way to model the user who is navigating your book store website.
 Each user is represented by a vector $P_t$ of dimension equal to that of the document $tfidf$ features dimension.
 Initially, when the user visits for the first time, you have no clue as to what the user's interests are.
-So the vector is empty (full of zeros).
+So the user profile $P_0$ is empty (full of zeros).
 When the interacts with the article for a considerable amount fo time, then the update equation is,

 <script type="math/tex; mode=display">